New Mexico: Statehood

+New Mexico saw its population nearly double from roughly 532,000 in 1940 to over 954,000 by 1960.
 In addition to federal personnel and agencies, many residents and businesses moved to the state, particularly from the northeast, often drawn by its warm climate and low taxes.
 The pattern continues into the 21st century, with New Mexico adding over 400,000 residents between 2000 and 2020.

+Native Americans from New Mexico fought for the United States in both world wars.
+Returning veterans were disappointed to find their civil rights limited by state discrimination.
+In Arizona and New Mexico, veterans challenged state laws or practices prohibiting them from voting.
+In 1948, after veteran Miguel Trujillo Sr. of Isleta Pueblo was told by the county registrar that he could not register to vote, he filed suit against the county in federal district court.
+A three-judge panel overturned as unconstitutional New Mexico's provisions that Native Americans who did not pay taxes (and could not document if they had paid taxes) could not vote."Any other citizen, regardless of race, in the State of New Mexico who has not paid one cent of tax of any kind or character, if he possesses the other qualifications, may vote.
+An Indian, and only an Indian, in order to meet the qualifications to vote, must have paid a tax.
+How you can escape the conclusion that makes a requirement with respect to an Indian as a qualification to exercise the elective franchise and does not make that requirement with respect to the member of any race is beyond me."

 In the early to mid-20th century, the art presence in Santa Fe grew, and it became known as one of the world's great art centers.
 The presence of artists such as Georgia O'Keeffe attracted many others, including those along Canyon Road.
 In the late 20th century, Native Americans were authorized by federal law to establish gaming casinos on their reservations under certain conditions, in states which had authorized such gaming.
 Such facilities have helped tribes close to population centers generate revenues for reinvestment in the economic development and welfare of their peoples.
-The Albuquerque metropolitan area is home to several casinos because of this.
+The Albuquerque metropolitan area is home to several casinos as a result.